 Unlike practice expense, professional work values do not change over time, allowing reimbursement rates for speech-language pathology codes to remain relatively stable.

 You should use the new codes for billing patients and filing health insurance claims for services provided on or after January 1, 2014.
-Continue to use 2013 evaluation codes for services provided before January 1, 2014, even if the bill is submitted in 2014.
-However, we have heard from SLPs that some payers, including Medicaid programs, have not implemented the new codes and are instructing SLPs on alternate coding until they are able to update their systems.
+However, we have heard from SLPs that some payers, including Medicaid programs, have not implemented the new codes, or have incorrectly implemented them.
+SLPs should attempt to inform their payers regarding the new codes, but should also continue to follow their alternate coding instructions until notified otherwise.
+You may also contact ASHA at email@example.com for assistance with contacting your payer.

-The Centers for Medicare and Medicaid Services (CMS) has established the 2014 national rates for speech-language pathology codes under the Medicare Physician Fee Schedule (MPFS).
-Other third-party payers generally publish new payment rates after the release of the MPFS.
-You should contact your payer directly for their 2014 fee schedules.
+The Centers for Medicare and Medicaid Services (CMS) has established the national rates for speech-language pathology codes under the Medicare Physician Fee Schedule (MPFS).
+Other third-party payers generally publish new payment rates after the release of the MPFS in early November, annually.
+You should contact your payer directly for their current fee schedules.

 Yes, SLPs may use these codes for any patient population, as long as they are the codes that are most descriptive of the evaluation being provided.
 Keep in mind that other evaluation codes—for dysphagia, aphasia, and cognitive performance, among others—are also available for the adult population.
 A full list of CPT codes available to SLPs can be found on ASHA's billing and reimbursement webpage.